amusement-lab/password-manager-server/README.md

 - Implement export import feature for password backup
 - Implement new id template `[prefix]_[id]`

+## Notice

+Before upgrading dependencies, make sure the versions of the dependencies in the list below are compatible with each other.
+If they are not compatible, the program will fail to compile and crash (type of error).

+- eslint
+- @types/express
+- express

 ## Refrence

 - [Basic Encryption & Hashing in Node.js](https://www.zacfukuda.com/blog/basic-crypto-nodejs)